Industry Trends

 Thought leaders can also give your brand a boost.
 Chances are, members of your team have specialized expertise on various topics, so have them create blog posts or videos educating consumers on niche financial subjects.
 Consider the following:

 The key is to position your educational content as informational, not sales-y.
+This trust-first approach is especially crucial in 2026, as consumers grow more skeptical of overly promotional messaging.
 By doing that, consumers will see your brand as a partner, not a company trying to sell services.
 This approach attracts users who will become long-time brand loyalists rather than clicking, making a purchase, and moving on to another platform.

 Trend 5: The Strategic Use of Social Media and Influencer Marketing in Fintech

-Financial marketers always need to keep an eye on compliance when posting on social media, but while that might once have held marketers back, in 2025, it’s clear they’ve fully embraced social media, leaning into platforms like Instagram and YouTube as a way to reach today’s consumers.
+Financial marketers always need to keep an eye on compliance when posting on social media, but while that might once have held marketers back, in 2026, social platforms remain a powerful discovery channel, though they’re rarely the final conversion point.
+Platforms like Instagram and YouTube continue to play a role in reaching today’s consumers.

-Here are some interesting statistics regarding social media and influencer marketing in the finance sector:
+Here are some thought-provoking statistics regarding social media and influencer marketing in the finance sector:

-• 92% of consumers trust influencer recommendations over traditional advertising.
+• 61% of consumers trust influencer recommendations over traditional ads.

 • Short-form video content: Fintech marketers are using video to break down complicated financial topics like compound interest and investing.
 You can also create videos offering personal finance hacks such as paying off student loans or saving for retirement.